umccr/libica/openapi/docs/v2/docs/ProjectDataApi.md

 Retrieve a download URL for this data.

 Can be used to download a file directly from the region where it is located, no connector is needed.
+Not applicable for Folder.

 ### Example